combatopera/Concern/README.md

 # Tested on Linux and Mac:
 pip3 install --user Concern
 ```
-* You will also need a backend
+You will also need a backend.

 ### FoxDot backend
 ```